 The relative market share is low, but the growth rate is high which shows the high portion of the investment.

-The market growth rate as well as relative market share is low and this SBU should be immediately sold because of its poor performance.
+The market growth rate, as well as relative market share, is low and this SBU should be immediately sold because of its poor performance.

-There are four types of strategies that an organization can employ after identification and evaluation of each of its SBU.
+There are four types of strategies that an organization can employ after the identification and evaluation of each of its SBU.

 - The lower portion of the investment is made by the organization maintaining the current level of the SBU.